See Credit Details Below

 - Ethical and strategic considerations related to investigating and representing company employees

 - 2 hours of Legal Ethics credit in qualifying jurisdictions

 Who Should Attend

-Any legal, compliance, or practice development professional with a role in conducting or responding to internal investigations will benefit from this course.
+Any legal or compliance professional with a role in conducting or responding to internal investigations will benefit from this course.

 Program Level: Update

 Prerequisites: Basic knowledge of the rules of attorney-client privilege and/or attorney work product and government regulation